Tina Martin (television host)

 Tina Martin McDuffie is an American television host, reporter, professor and public speaker.
-Martin is an Associate Professor of the Practice of Journalism at Boston University.
+McDuffie is an associate professor of the practice of journalism at Boston University.
 She is a public television program host and reporter.
-She hosts the WORLD Channel/ WGBH series Local, USA and is a television and radio reporter and host for WGBH News in Boston.
-She is also a contributor on PBS News Hour. and NPR.
+She hosts the World Channel/ WGBH series Local, USA and is a television and radio reporter and host for WGBH News in Boston.
+She is also a contributor on PBS News Hour and NPR.
 She received a regional Edward R. Murrow Award as part of a team of three reporters.

 She graduated from Emerson College in Boston with a degree in broadcast journalism.
 She also received an award from the National Endowment for Financial Education.
-Martin has also won numerous other awards including 2 National Association of Black Journalists awards, 9 Telly Awards, & 2 Public Radio News Directors awards.
-Martin was inducted into the WERS radio Hall of Fame by her alma mater Emerson College in 2018.
+McDuffie has also won numerous other awards including 2 National Association of Black Journalists awards, 9 Telly Awards, & 2 Public Radio News Directors awards.
+McDuffie was inducted into the WERS radio Hall of Fame by her alma mater Emerson College in 2018.
 In 2022, she was named a Distinguished Alumni of Emerson College--the highest honor the university gives to alumni.

-Martin McDuffie is also currently working as a co-host of an original podcast with the Boston Globe.
+As of late 2022, McDuffie is working as the co-host of an original podcast with the Boston Globe.
+McDuffie is a sought after public speaker and gives an annual lecture at Harvard's TH Chan School of Public Health as part of a series on engaging with the press.
+She is a frequent presenter at the RTNDA (Radio Television News Digital Association) conference.